 The early 2000s were the time of great changes in metal music.
-Aside from the nu metal movement, we also got metalcore – a genre that still has its following to this day.
+Aside from the nu metal movement and groups like Slipknot, we also got metalcore – a genre that still has its following to this day.

 Avenged Sevenfold was one of the crucial bands in this movement, but they later strayed away into some other areas, including progressive rock on their 2016 album “The Stage.”
 The lead guitar duties are taken by Brian Haner Jr., also popularly known as Synyster Gates.